saimthecan/CoinTracker/README.md

 ## 🖼️ Application Screenshots

 ### **Home Page**
-The home page where users can view the overall performance of coins shared by influencers.
+The home page displays a real-time ticker of top 50 coin prices, along with key insights such as **Influencer with Highest Average Profit**, **Top Performing Coin**, and **Influencer with Most Coins**.

 ![Home Page](./screenshots/home.PNG)

 ---